zwx14700/pravega/documentation/src/docs/reader-group-design.md

 * This allows readers to take action directly to ensure all the events are read without the need for some external tracker.

 ## ReaderGroup APIs
 The external APIs to manage ReaderGroups could be added to the StreamManager object.
-They would consist of:
+They consist of:

     ReaderGroup createReaderGroup(String name, Stream stream, ReaderGroupConfig config);
     ReaderGroup getReaderGroup(String name, Stream stream);